The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/lgbtq-history-month.md

             everything from sexuality and gender to her personal battle with breast cancer.
 Before serving as New York State Poet Laureate, she was a librarian.
-Later in her career, she encouraged her friend Barbara Smith to found “Kitchen Table: Women of Color Press”, the first U.S. publisher by, for, and about women of color.
+Later in her career, she encouraged her friend Barbara Smith to found “Kitchen Table: Women of Color Press,” the first U.S. publisher by, for, and about women of color.
 Lorde is the namesake of two major NY LGBTQ organizations: the Callen-Lorde Community Health Center, and the Audre Lorde Project in Brooklyn.
           heading: You must be a bookworm!
         incorrectanswer:
           description: >-